Ajinkya23122007/shell-dash-foundation/README.md

 ## Build
 - **Ship faster**: describe what you want to build and handles the code.
-- **Stay in sync**: every change made in Lovable is committed straight to this repository.
+- **Stay in sync**: every change made is committed straight to this repository.
 - **Full ownership**: this code is yours.
 Push to `main` on GitHub and your changes sync back into Lovable, ready for your next prompt.

 ## Development